TT Talk - Don't wait - are you prepared?

 "Safety in all modes should drive packers towards creating the ability to obtain VGM before the journey commences"

 Thus, the evaluation of the operational circumstances may lead to the conclusion that Method 1 is more accessible.
 Safety in all modes should drive packers towards creating the ability to obtain VGM before the journey commences.
 Traditional weighbridges offer a solution, but are expensive to install and require careful procedural control (see MSC.1/Circ.1475 paragraph 11.1) to ensure sufficient accuracy - subtracting everything extraneous to the glorified packing case, the packed container itself.
-Amongst the emerging alternatives to fixed weighbridges are the landed and trailer jack solutions being developed by
+Amongst the emerging alternatives to fixed weighbridges are the landed and trailer jack solutions being developed by Bison in New Zealand.

 Liability & contracts